EdreaRobinson/DataCapstone/README.md

 2 - Are names more popular in certain regions than others?

 3 - Tech Stack:
-    - Python
+    - Python.
     - Pandas - read data into Python and EDA
-    - Matplotlib and Seaborn - Visualization of name data
+    - Matplotlib and Seaborn - Visualization of name data.
-    - Plotly - Interactive dashboard
+    - Plotly - Interactive dashboard.

 4 - Data Sources
     - Baby Names from Social Security Card Applications - State and District of Columbia Data